 AstroDiem

-"This aspect signifies a profound internal struggle between your established sense of responsibility and your evolving understanding of structure and long-term goals."
+"This aspect represents a profound internal struggle between your established sense of responsibility and your deepest, most ingrained limitations."

 The Challenge